 A botanist by training, Beth crossed over into the world of Biology Education while studying for her PhD at LSU.
 Before assuming the mantle of a tenure-track researcher, she worked as an Instructor, a Curriculum Designer and Administrator at a Science Center, and a Swamp Field Trip Leader!
 Her main research interests are student learning in introductory courses, student perception of the learning environment, and instructor practices.
 When not leading a complete overhaul of the introductory biology courses at UT, she likes to remove english ivy from her yard.
 She swears she is going to learn to play the banjo one day.

 CV: CV aug 2017

-Miranda graduated from her MSc at York University in Toronto, Ontario before heading down south the join the Schussler lab in January 2016.
+Miranda graduated from her M.Sc. at York University in Toronto, Ontario before heading down south the join the Schussler lab in January 2016.
 Miranda is currently interested in examining teaching anxiety and coping strategies with Biology graduate students and assess how that may change over the span of their programs.
-She is also interested in investigating how perception of this anxiety may impact student learning.
-Miranda has a background of ecological modeling, particularly with freshwater fish communities under projected climate change.
+She is also interested in investigating how the perception of this anxiety may impact student learning.
+Miranda has a background in ecological modeling, particularly with freshwater fish communities under projected climate change.
 Outside the lab, you can find Miranda volunteering with her church community, on the hunt for some rockin’ sushi, or fawning over pictures of her baby niece.

 Miranda’s LinkedIn: https://ca.linkedin.com/in/miranda-chen-7a45755a